Part of the fun of having a quest like visiting the top 100 bars in the world, are the cool and unique hotels you get to stay at on the journey.

 But as you started to get a sense for in the rest of the hotel, the rooms do feel a little dated.

-Maybe it’s the beige walls, or perhaps the black furniture (that probably felt quite modern years ago), it just doesn’t have quite the same wow factor of many similar hotels.
+Maybe it’s the beige walls, or perhaps the black furniture (that probably felt quite modern years ago), it just doesn’t have quite the same wow factor of many similar hotels, like the wonderful Park Hyatt New York.

 I was also surprised to see that the glass windows were the kind that had little wires criss-crossing the whole thing.
 I don’t know what that’s called, but it did detract from the view a tiny bit.